3-4 Day Travel Itinerary: Santorini and Mykonos Islands

 After you have seen the sights have drinks, dinner, and shop.
 The later it gets, the livelier the atmosphere becomes.
 Another idea is to get out on the water with a sunset boat party with open bar and DJ.

-Day 3: Mykonos Beaches
+Day 3: Beaches of Mykonos

 Sleep in, then jump in your bathing suit.
 Mykonos has a fantastic coastline and crystal-clear water.
 A footpath connects a number of island beaches (Psarou, Platys Gialos, Agia Anna, Paraga, and Paradise).
 This means if you visit one, you can easily wander to another.